fujiisoup/py3nj/README.md

 This library is designed to be compatible with numpy's np.ndarray and the calculation is vectorized automatically.

-Currently, only 3j-symbol and 6j-symbol are implemented.
+Currently, 9j-symbols are not yet implemented.

 ## Usage
 ```python